herolover/WowAppTestAssignment/README.md

 * Saving accounts into SQlite3 DB
 * Parsing JSON and adding to DB in background thread
 * Checking account duplicates
-* Lazy generating avatars and store them on a disk in ./avatars
+* Lazy generating avatars and storing them on a disk in ./avatars
 * Lazy loading accounts in the main list